 We cover all services that are needed to treat a medical emergency that happens in the U.S. or requires you to be in a hospital in Canada or Mexico.
 A medical emergency is a medical condition with severe pain or serious injury.
-The condition is so serious that, if it does not get immediate medical attention, a prudent (reasonable) layperson (not a
+The condition is so serious that, if it does not get immediate medical attention, a prudent (reasonable) layperson (not a health care professional) with an average knowledge of health and medicine could expect it to result in any of the following:

-- Serious risk to your health - Serious harm to bodily functions - Serious dysfunction of any bodily organ or part - In the case of a pregnant woman in active labor, meaning labor at a time when either of the following would occur: - There is not enough time to safely transfer you to another hospital before delivery - ◆ The transfer may pose a threat to your health or safety or to that of your unborn child
+- Serious risk to your health - Serious harm to bodily functions - Serious dysfunction of any bodily organ or part - In the case of a pregnant woman in active labor, meaning labor at a time when either of the following would occur: - ◆ There is not enough time to safely transfer you to another hospital before delivery - ◆ The transfer may pose a threat to your health or safety or to that of your unborn child